asvnpr/bioacoustics_research/README.md

 This repo will contain my work on the [Udacity Deep Learning Course](https://www.udacity.com/course/deep-learning--ud730)
 and code I wrote to tackle our research tasks.

-You can find more thorough instructions in the included READMEs in the appropriate folders, but dependencies are:
+You can find more details in the appropriate READMEs, but all code is written with Python 3 and you can use pip3 to install:

-* python3
+*****Research code dependencies**:
-* pylab / numpy+matplotlib
+- pylab
+- wave
+- openpyxl
+- pyyaml

+**Course code requirements **:
+- matplotlib
+- numpy
+- ipython
+- scipy
+- sklearn
+- six
-* jupyter notebook
+- jupyter
-* tensorflow
+- tensorflow
-* ffmpeg (depends)
+- Pillow

+If you want to install all dependencies just run:
+`pip3 install -r requirements.txt`